Walk your own road

 - Transferable experience

-As a rough guide, a junior developer in the Bristol & Bath area should expect a starting salary from £20-30k, and in London £25-35k.
+As a rough guide, a junior developer in the Bristol & Bath or Sheffield areas should expect a starting salary from £20-30k, and in London £25-35k.

 As an example, a career changer with related experience going into a role at a large fintech company in London would expect to be paid a higher salary than a school leaver going into a small healthtech start-up in Cornwall.